giacomelli/GeneticSharp/README.md

 install-package GeneticSharp.Extensions
 ```
 ## Unity3D
-If want to use GeneticSharp on Unity3D you can use the latest GeneticSharp.2.0.0.unitypackage available on our [release page](https://github.com/giacomelli/GeneticSharp/releases).
+If want to use GeneticSharp on Unity3D you can use the latest GeneticSharp.unitypackage available on our [release page](https://github.com/giacomelli/GeneticSharp/releases).

 ## Mono and .NET Framework 3.5
 To install previous version that support .NET Framework 3.5: